Skip to content

 Forensic psychologist

-Forensic psychologists study criminal behaviour and help people who have committed crimes.
+Forensic psychologists study criminal behaviour and the reasons behind it, and help to treat people who have committed offences.

 Annual Salary